-- 15 school days of the governing board's notification of their decision. - 15 school days of the final determination of a discriminatory claim made under the Equality Act 2010.
+- 15 school days of the Governing Body's notification of their decision. - 15 school days of the final determination of a discriminatory claim made under the Equality Act 2010.

 Any application made outside of the above timeframe will not be reviewed.
-Parents are able to request an independent panel review even if they did not make a case to, or attend, the governing board's initial consideration of the exclusion.
-The LA will adhere to all statutory guidelines when conducting an independent panel review, as outlined in the DfE's statutory guidance document 'Exclusion from maintained schools, academies and pupil referral units in England'.
+Parents/carers are able to request an independent panel review even if they did not make a case to, or attend, the governing body's initial consideration of the exclusion.

+Parents/carers can request that independent review panels take place via remote access.
+The LA will adhere to all statutory guidelines when conducting an independent panel review, as outlined in the DfE's statutory guidance.